navarrotech/pg-express/README.md

     PostgresExpress({
         // Pool is currently default and only supported, client mode coming soon
         mode: 'pool',
-        // Add a connection string like 'postgres://user:pass:5432/database', or a postgres connection object
+        // Add a connection string like 'postgres://user:pass:5432/database', or a PG connection object
         connection: '',
-        // Any and all configurations in this object get passed when we generate our own connection to postgres. connectionConfig:{
+        // Any and all configurations in this object get passed if it generates it's own connection to pg object. connectionConfig:{
             connectionTimeoutMillis: 0,
             idleTimeoutMillis: 10000,
             max: 10
         },
-        // Migration is currently not functional, but will be supported soon
+        // Migration will ensure tables and columns exist whenever booted onto new server or local environments.
-        migrate: false,
+        migrate: true,
         // !important: Pass the schema to tell your middleware how to handle the table routes. schema
     })